Milenaafeworki/Bridges-Condition-Classification/README.md

 ## Process

-Modeling involved iterating through parameters of the following model types with GridSearchCV and SMOTE on the following model types:
+Modeling involved iterating through parameters of the following model types with GridSearchCV and SMOTE:

 - K-Nearest Neighbors - KNNClassifier